Wildlander-mod/Support/Docs/ModdingUltSky.md

+# NONE OF THESE PATCHES WILL WORK FOR WILDLANDER.
+Dont waste your time !!!

 # Modding Guides

 If you have issues with any of the guides below - you can submit feedback here https://forms.gle/jG4DadrizsRz3bwT9